Trevor-Warthman-2/Chef/src/readme.md

 Todos:
-- get it working with the better DocumentType
+- figure out why create recipe isn't working
-- populate upon createing document with recipe
+- check delete recipe
-- push
-- rename v and r to d and r. remember plurals and capitolizations.
-- make new Recipe require dishId
+- make new Recipe require dishId??? idk what this means
 - edit create recipe endpont to do the something
 - Remove recipe from dish when delete recipe
 - Get Recipe creation and deleter working